NairSiddharth/Bullpen/_posts/2025-12-28-rockets-trade-targets-raise-ceiling.md

 </figure>
 </div>

 Ellis solves half of Houston's problem.
 The shooting is real, the defense is there, and he doesn't need the ball in his hands to contribute.
 What he doesn't do?
 Handle the ball.
-Ellis isn't running pick-and-rolls or orchestrating an offense when Sengun sits.
+Ellis isn't running pick-and-rolls or orchestrating an offense when Şengün sits.
 He's a spot-up threat who makes the right pass but doesn't create for others.
 That matters when Houston's offense gets stagnant in the halfcourt.

 [Dan Woike reported](https://www.nytimes.com/athletic/6902319/2025/12/19/lakers-trade-rumors-deadline-needs/?source=user_shared_article) Sacramento wants a protected first-rounder for him.
 For a rental who averages under 10 ppg and only fixes the spacing problem?
 That's steep.
 Ellis makes the Rockets better.
 Whether he makes them better enough to justify the cost is another question entirely.